DETLIXX/DETLIXX/README.md

 ### stuff i use

-react / react native, mongodb, nestjs and other things i some random guys on internet suggests me
+react / react native, mongodb, nestjs and other things that some random guys on internet suggests me